survivejs/webpack-book/manuscript/developing/02_webpack_dev_server.md

 * [react-dev-utils](https://www.npmjs.com/package/react-dev-utils) contains webpack utilities developed for [Create React App](https://www.npmjs.com/package/create-react-app).
 Despite its name, they can find use beyond React.
 * [webpack-dashboard](https://www.npmjs.com/package/webpack-dashboard) gives an entire terminal based dashboard over the standard webpack output.
 If you prefer clear visual output, this one comes in handy.

-In addition to plugins like these, it can be worth your while to set up linting to enforce coding standards.
-The *Linting JavaScript* chapter digs into that topic in detail.

 {pagebreak}

 ## Conclusion